Ryan-vanderHeijden/TEVA_Post_Processing/README.md

-**Welcome to the TEVA Output Explorer!**
+# **Welcome to the TEVA Output Explorer!**
 *Python dashboard for viewing and interacting with the outputs of the TEVA algorithm.*

-The three main components are:
+*Notebook and supporting .py  scripts by Ryan van der Heijden | rvanderh@uvm.edu*
+#

+### Components
-`main.ipynb` is the main dashboard and manages importing the TEVA output files, running some post-processing functions, setting up plot interactivity, and constructing the dashboard.
-It it dependent on two supporting files `TEVA_Post_Processing.py` and `TEVA_Dynamic_Plotting.py`.
+`TEVA_Output_Explorer.ipynb` is the main notebook and manages importing the TEVA output files, running some post-processing functions, setting up plot interactivity, and constructing the dashboard.
+It depends on two supporting files `TEVA_Post_Processing.py` and `TEVA_Dynamic_Plotting.py`.

 `TEVA_Post_Processing.py` contains the post-processing functions that transform the .xlsx file output from TEVA into several more informative and user-friendly data structures.
 These data structures are used to generate the interactive plots.